ilikepi/ilikepi.github.io/_posts/2014-02-21-chruby-bundler-and-the-search-for-binstubs.md

 Presently, I'm sticking with my hacked auto.sh script, but I suspect it will need some tweaks.
 I believe Rubygems 2.2 has some changes in store for how it manages binstubs.
-Additionally, the `rails new` command in Rails 4 creates a bin/ directory with a few binstubs of its own.
+Additionally, the `rails new` command in Rails 4 creates a bin/ directory under Rails.root with a few binstubs of its own.
 The search continues for a cleaner and more elegant solution.

 ## References